base/base/docs/specs/experimental/gov-delegation.md

 ### Getters

-For backwards compatibility, the `GovernanceDelegation` contract MUST implement all public getter functions of the `GovernanceToken` related to delegation and voting power.
-These functions MUST be used by the `GovernanceToken` when an account has been migrated to the `GovernanceDelegation` contract.
-Otherwise, the `GovernanceToken` MUST use its own state.
-Similarly, all of the `GovernanceDelegation` getter functions MUST use the `GovernanceToken` state if the account has not been migrated.
+As the delegation state is stored in internal variables, the `GovernanceDelegation` contract MUST provide getter functions to retrieve the delegation state.

 #### `checkpoints`